rybakit/phive-queue/README.md

 $queue->push('item'); // throws \MongoConnectionException
 ```

-But sometimes you may want to catch all exceptions coming from a queue regardless of the underlying driver.
+But sometimes you may want to catch exceptions coming from a queue regardless of the underlying driver.
 To do this just wrap your queue object with the `ExceptionalQueue` decorator:

 ```php